kanors-emr/VedaOnline-documentation/source/pages/VO_free_academic.rst

     **Any report or publication that uses this platform should include the following acknowledgement:**

-    *This research utilized the TIMES model generator and VEDA Online, provided free for academic use by ETSAP IEA TCP, who also funds the software licenses and hardware.
+    *This research utilized the TIMES model generator and VEDA Online, provided free for academic use by ETSAP IEA TCP, who developed TIMES and funds the software licenses and hardware.
 VEDA Online platform is provided by KanORS-EMR, and GAMS is employed as the modeling language for TIMES.
 For further details, visit www.etsap.org.*